federicociner/weather-generator/README.md

 1. Clone the repository to your machine/server.
 2. `cd` to the project folder **weather-generator** and execture the `make build` command.
 This will download and install all the required dependencies.

-### Docker

-If you have Docker installed on your system and have an account on DockerHub, you have two options:
-1. Pull a pre-built image with all of the project dependencies installed by running `make dockerpull`.
-2. Build an image locally by running `make dockerbuild`.

-If you are using macOS, you must configure Docker to allow the directory in which the project folder is in to be bind mounted into Docker containers.
-You can set this through the "File Sharing" pane in the Docker for Mac settings.

 ## Running a simulation

-### Local

 In order to generate a set of random weather observations, follow the steps below:
 1. Execute `make run obs=<obs>` in the main project directory, where the `<obs>` argument is the number of data points you would like to generate in the dataset (e.g. `make run obs=1000`).